dawit-808/amazon-chapa/README.md

-# Amazon-clone Web App with Firebase Auth & Stripe
+# Amazon-clone Web App with Firebase Auth & Chapa

 This is a full-stack web application built with: